CaravelKit/saas-base/README.md

 * Dashboard
 ![Dashboard page](https://www.saas-idea.com/static/images/dashboard.png)

+## Future features
+We want to build the great product and we believe it's possible only when collaborate with our users.
+So, we create a survey to figure out what is most important for you.
+Please [fill it up](https://goo.gl/forms/rCjQPeqgdPkTnfmB2) and we will develop next feature on your choice!

 ## Important note about this free version

 This version of our SaaS boilerplate is free and it will NOT have all the features.